 For a change of pace try the 2005 Clements Hills Viognier.
-This is sourced from Lodi and no, not all of Lodi is flat.
+This is sourced from Lodi – not all of Lodi is flat.
 This wine is unfiltered, sees no malolactic fermentation and was aged in neutral oak.
 The nose is floral with hints of pineapple and citrus blossom.
-It is crisp with lively acidity and nice tangerine, apricot and caramel flavors show on the palate.
+It is crisp with lively acidity and pleasing tangerine, apricot and caramel flavors show on the palate.
 The finish is viscous and clean with just a trace of mineralities.
 As with Craig’s other wines this one is very well balanced.